MelonKony/millmint/content/utopia/society/technology/computers.md

 There are two types of commercial computing in use in Vekllei.

 - **Photo-Electric Computers** (PEC), which are electric machines that are capable of parallel arithmetic and logical operations.
-- **Fabricated Live Robotics**, which combine computers with synthetic biological components to unlock adaptive and sensory features.
+- **Fabricated Live Robotics**, which combine computers with synthetic biological components to unlock adaptive and sensory functions.

 Computing in Vekllei happens at a civic or industrial scale, and rarely interacts with individuals for personal purposes.
 Most ordinary Vekllei people interact with computers through work or in schools and libraries, where they serve data-lookup and communication purposes.
 Civilian life in Vekllei is decidedly analogue.